Canada at the Summer Olympics: Rowing

 Rowing is one of Canada's most successful sports at the summer Olympics.
 The pair of Marnie McBean and Kathleen Heddle won gold in both the Barcelona (1992) and Atlanta (1996) games.
-Canada has traditionally done well in the coxed eights event, with the men's team winning a medal 9 times and the women's team winning a medal 4 times.
+Canada has traditionally done well in the eight events, with the men's team winning a medal 9 times and the women's team winning a medal 4 times.

 Rugby

+Union

 Canada never qualified a rugby union team for an Olympic games prior to its removal from the program in 1924.

+Sevens

-The women's rugby sevens team won a bronze at the 2016 games in the sport's first games on the program.
+The Canadian rugby sevens team won a bronze in the women's tournament at the 2016 games, which was the sport's first time being included on the program, and silver in the women's tournament at the 2024 games.

 Sailing

 Canada's most notable event in Olympic sailing competition was from the 1988 Seoul games, where Lawrence Lemieux was racing towards a certain medal finish, but stopped to help two Singaporean sailors whose boat had capsized during the race.
 Lemieux was later presented an award from IOC president Juan Antonio Samaranch to honor his act of bravery.